MatiasVL/switchfully-version-control-git/10-programming-fundamentals-java/20-oop/10-objects-and-classes/30-classes/src/main/java/codelab05/README.md

 ## Create MyCircle class
 Start by creation a `MyCircle` class.

+Place this class in its own package, call it `shapes`.
+It will hold the `MyCircle` shape and any future shapes...

 It should have the following fields (/ instance fields / attributes / properties / state):
 - radius (double)
 - color (String)

 It should have the following constructors:
 - A no-argument constructor which sets the radius to 1.0 and the color to "blue"
+    - Let this constructor call the second constructor, providing value 1.0 for the radius!
 - A constructor with radius as argument, the color should be set to blue

 It should have the following instance methods / state:
     - `getRadius()` which returns the value of radius